MCT-master/mct-master.github.io/_posts/2021-12-14-fractionMari-micro-and-macro.md

 </figure>

 All of this made it clear to me that the world needs a web-based musical instrument that can be controlled with motion in the air.
 There are several ways to do this, however, I chose to try out two different approaches: one by using a web camera and one by using a mobile phone with accelerometer and gyroscope sensors.
 Both approaches have two apps each, so In total I have developed four apps.
-However, to reach this stage, the prototypes have been trough several development steps with collection of user feedback in each stage.
+However, to reach this stage, the prototypes have been through several development steps with collection of user feedback in each stage.

 # The evolution of the Macro apps